ccn0/usui/README.md

 ### Popups

 Popups are floating windows that you can create that can be dragged around the screen.
-You use `createPopup` to create the actual floating window, and using `appendChild`, you can insert a `createPopupContent` to easily begin creating a popup.
+You use `createPopup` to create the actual floating window, and using `popupContainer.appendChild()`, you can insert a `createPopupContent` to easily begin creating a popup.
 You can also manually create the popup's content.

 Example of very barebones popup: